Tebs-Lab/intro-to-sql/05-schema-design-basics.md

 * In general normalization is considered a best practice, meaning:
     * Each piece of information should only exist in one place in the whole database.
-    * Anywhere that needs that information should refernece with an FK relationship.
+    * Anywhere that needs that information should reference with an FK relationship.
 * But it can be taken too far, for example in our schema complete normalization might mean:
     * Making a price table with each unique price,
     * Removing price from the book table, and replacing it with a FK to our new price table.